The 6 Best Areas of Austin, Texas to Purchase a Rental Property

 However, with Austin’s exponential growth the prices of real estate are beginning to catch up, and sometimes now exceed, the growth of Austin.
 While it’s ideal, for some investors it may not make sense to shell out the funds for a property in an area code like 78702, where you’ll find your property near downtown.
 Real estate investing is different for all, but one thing real estate investors should always be doing is looking to turn a profit on their investment.

-So, what are the best locations across the Austin Metroplex to purchase a rental property in 2021?
+So, what are the best locations across the Austin Metroplex to purchase a rental property?

 Home Value Trends in Austin via Zillow Data

 With that said, certain locations in Austin are starting to grow in price, as seen in the graph above, making them unreasonable for some investors to invest in.
-Below we go over the 6 best areas across Austin, Texas for real estate investors to be buying rental homes in 2021.
+Below we go over the 6 best areas across Austin, Texas for real estate investors to be buying rental homes.

 1. Pflugerville, Texas